rachanaamr/Smart-Attendance-App/FingerprintSensor_Smart_Attendance_System-master/README.md

 # FingerprintSensor_Smart_Attendance_System
-Manual systems are time consuming and unsafe.
-In the proposed project Face Recognition Attendance App is designed which is less time consuming, safe, and easy to implement because-  User Friendly Minimal paperwork.
-Time Saving
+The App is designed such that it is less time consuming, safe,minimal paper work, efficient attendance tracking and at the ease of the fingertips.
+It uses the fingerprint of the student to clock the attendance and prevents any type of proxies